Roadmap

 - identity creation and runtime skills

-- event chains
+- append-only event chains

 - skill evolution